🆕 On December 23, 2022, the IRS announced a delay in reporting thresholds for 1099 forms. This guide has been updated to reflect these changes.

 What do I do with a 1099-K form?

 We’re required to file a 1099-K form with the IRS for all qualifying Jane Payments accounts.
 That being said, we make software to help you run your clinic, and we’re not tax experts.
 You should seek the advice of a tax professional for any questions specific to your business and how to file taxes since we’re not able to offer tax advice.

 I use a different payment processor.
 Can I still get a 1099-K form?

-If you’re using our Square Terminal integration and qualify for a 1099-K form, you’ll find this form in your Square Dashboard.
+If you’re using our former Square Terminal integration and qualify for a 1099-K form, you’ll find this form in your Square Dashboard.

 If you’re using our Payfirma integration, please contact Payfirma at [email protected] for more information.